henbro12/Software-Ontwikkeling/README.md

 In order to flash and run this project locally, the following options can be used:
 * Option 1, Debug:

-Use the Debug button within Atollic to flash the project on the ARM
+Use the Debug button within Atollic to flash and debug the project on the ARM

 * Option 2, Run:

 Install [STSW-LINK004](https://www.st.com/en/development-tools/stsw-link004.html) from STMicroElectronics and perform the following:
 ```
 * Go to Run > External Tools > External Tools Configurations